wp-cli/handbook/config.md

 ## Config files

-WP-CLI can read options from a few configuration file types (when present):
+WP-CLI can automatically discover and read options from a few configuration file types (when present):

 1. `wp-cli.local.yml` file inside the current working directory (or upwards).
 1. `wp-cli.yml` file inside the current working directory (or upwards).